 Calling all innovators, visionaries, and enthusiasts with a passion for preservation!
 Be part of a trailblazing contest sparking tomorrow’s marine life-energy solutions.
 Citizens or permanent residents of the United States and private or non-federal public entities, such as townships, tribes, corporations, and other organizations that are incorporated in and maintain a primary place of business in the United States are invited to compete in the American-Made Challenge network.
 Individuals can compete alone or as a member of a group.

-Are you a thinker, entrepreneur, facility or potential partner?
-Anyone with an innovative idea can help promote transformation by participating in the American-Made Challenges.
+Are you a thinker, entrepreneur, or potential partner?
+Anyone with an innovative idea can participate in the American-Made Challenges.